OfficeDev/Microsoft-Teams-Samples/samples/meetings-stage-view/csharp/README.md

 contentType: samples
 createdDate: "06-10-2021 01:48:56"
 ---

+# Meetings Stage View

-﻿This App helps to enable and configure your apps for Teams meetings.
+This App helps to enable and configure your apps for Teams meetings.
 This app covers Shared meeting stage.
 For reference please check [Enable and configure your apps for Teams meetings](https://docs.microsoft.com/en-us/microsoftteams/platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings)

 This capability is currently available in developer preview only.